chanvail/assignment4/pages/contact.md

-# Contact Us
+# Contact

-We would love to hear from you.
+Please leave a message and I will get back to you as soon as I can!